Poincar\'e inequalities in quasihyperbolic boundary condition domains: Introduction

 More precisely, we show that a $\beta$-quasihyperbolic boundary condition domain with the upper Minkowski dimension of the boundary being less than or equal to $\lambda\in [n-1, n)$ supports the $(q,p)$-Poincar\'e inequality \eqref{poincare} with $1\le q<p<\infty$ if

 see Theorem~\ref{sharp}.
-Here, the right hand side bound is, as it should be, an increasing function of $\lambda$, when $q<n-n\beta$.
+The right hand side of the inequality in \eqref{bound:qhbc} is, as it should be, an increasing function of $\lambda$, when $q<n-n b$.
 Namely a quasihyperbolic boundary condition domain is more irregular and Poincar\'e inequality \eqref{poincare} fails to hold more easily when the upper Minkowski dimension of the boundary is larger.
 We also show that the bound in \eqref{bound:qhbc} is essentially sharp in essentially all the possible cases in the plane, see Theorem~\ref{sharp_counter_plane} and Remark \ref{rmk:sharpness1}; and we discuss sharpness of the bound in higher dimensions, see Theorem~\ref{sharp_counter}, Theorem~\ref{thm:modification}, and Remark~\ref{dimension}.

 To show that our results are sharp in the plane we introduce a method for modifying any given John domain in a controlled manner so that the resulting domain is no more a John domain but it satisfies a quasihyperbolic boundary condition.